Campfire ash ceremony: Background

 In Scouting, the tradition is said to have started with Baden-Powell at Brownsea Island Scout camp in 1907.

-The ceremony is conducted by Scouts with Scouts BSA, Girl Scouts and Girl Guides around the world.
+The ceremony is conducted by Boy Scouts, Girl Scouts and Girl Guides around the world.
 The ashes are generally added to the campfire toward the end of the program.
 Once the ashes have cooled, they are stirred and new samples are taken to mix with the next campfire.
 When the new ashes are distributed, each recipient is given a small container of ashes and a list of all the previous campfires, with some of these list going back to 1907.
 At times, multiple sets of ashes are combined in one fire.

 There are various ceremonies, and they are sometimes referred to friendship ashes.
 Most ceremonies involve retelling the story of the ashes and are meant to reinforce the idea that the Scouts, or Guides, around the campfire are part of an international movement that goes back more than a century.
 The Girl Scouts of Western Ohio of the Girl Scouts of the USA, for example, said that the ash ceremony's purpose is to "bring to the attention of all Girl Scouts and Guides the global sisterhood of Girl Scouts and remind girls that Girl Scouts has an enduring legacy passed down from member to member going back over 100 years".
 Some sets of ashes are said to have been passed from one campfire to the next since 1907.